 The Trade Embargo

 Quick history lesson: when Communist leader Fidel Castro overtook the Cuban government and assumed political and military power in 1959, tensions with the United States were high.
-The Cold War was in full force and in 1962, President John F. Kennedy initiated a trade embargo that banned the importation of goods between the two nations due to Castro’s ties to the Soviet Union.
-Castro was involved in politics until his death in 2016 and the embargo is still in effect today, but it has eased up a little.
-Trade does currently exist between the US and Cuba, just in very limited quantities.
+The Cold War was in full force, and 1962, President John F. Kennedy initiated a trade embargo that banned the importation of goods between the two nations due to Castro’s ties to the Soviet Union.
+Castro was involved in politics until his death in 2016, and the embargo is still in effect today, but it has eased up a little.
+Trade exists between the US and Cuba, just in very limited quantities.

 How many old cars are in Cuba?

 There are an estimated 60,000 cars in Cuba that are now considered classics.
-Prior to the ban, Cubans were importing cars from the US for fifty years.
-Nearly half of these vehicles hail from the 1950s while the other half is made up of autos from the 1930s and 40s.
+Before the ban, Cubans had imported cars from the US for fifty years.
+Nearly half of these vehicles hail from the 1950s, while the other half comprises autos from the 1930s and 40s.
 It’s common for Cubans to treat their vehicles like heirlooms and keep them in the family from generation to generation.

 Autotrader suggests that the average age of a modern vehicle, whether it be American, Japanese, European, or the like lasts about 11 to 12 years and travels about 12,000 to 15,000 miles per year.
-Many Americans trade in their used vehicles after it hits 100,000, but even if they don’t it’s pretty rare to run a car much past the 200,000-mile mark.
+Many Americans trade in their used vehicles after they hit 100,000, but even if they don’t, running a car much past the 200,000-mile mark is pretty rare.

 What about Cubans?
 How do they keep a car that’s 70 years old—if not older—running?